hindu-muppala/ProjectEuler/README.md

 # ProjectEuler
-This repo consists of my Project Euler Answers.
+This repo consists of my Project Euler Answers AND other coding solution Problems.